Want To Improve Your Body Image? Consider Who You're Hanging Out With

 A new study out of the University of Waterloo found that female college students who surrounded themselves with body-positive people1—aka those not focused on their body image—for a week had an easier time eating intuitively, appreciated their bodies, and had increased body satisfaction, while those surrounded by body-focused individuals experienced the opposite effect.

 "Women may experience benefits from trying to interact with more non-body-focused individuals even if the frequency of their body-focused interactions is high.
 Furthermore, the benefits of doing so may be readily experienced on that same day and even carry over to the next day," the study reported.

 Intuitive eating or tuning in to the body's needs instead of focusing on a diet or weight-loss goals has been associated with healthier eating habits and could lead to more weight loss as people are less focused on doing things the "right" way.
 A more flexible perspective on your diet leaves room for exploring what works for your body and what foods give you energy and support healthy digestion.

-Appreciating your body and inspiring others to do so could in turn affect positive mental health outcomes as poor body image could lead to adverse mental health outcomes like anxiety and depression.
-Research shows a link between body dissatisfaction and poor self-esteem and mood, so it's worth taking some time to become aware of how you view your body and how others around you view theirs because the people we surround ourselves with DO affect our body image.
+Appreciating your body and inspiring others to do so could in turn affect positive mental health outcomes as poor body image could lead to adverse mental health outcomes2 like anxiety and depression.
+Research shows a link between body dissatisfaction and poor self-esteem and mood3, so it's worth taking some time to become aware of how you view your body and how others around you view theirs because the people we surround ourselves with DO affect our body image.

 "If more women try to focus less on their weight/shape, there may be a ripple effect shifting societal norms for women's body image in a positive direction," said lead author Kathryn Miller, Ph.D. candidate in clinical psychology at Waterloo, in a statement.